Tustin/apex-legends-php/README.md

 ### Xbox

-To get XBOX statistics, you need an XUID, you can get it using [OpenXBL PHP] (https://github.com/OpenXBL/OpenXBL-PHP), it’s not difficult, then everything is just like with PS4
+To get XBOX statistics, you need an XUID, you can get it using [OpenXBL PHP](https://github.com/OpenXBL/OpenXBL-PHP), it’s not difficult, then everything is just like with PS4

 ```php
 $user = $client->user(2535413617198328);